image

 Fast and focused: one week, one module, one project.

-Applied projects: apply classroom analytic methods and Python/R tools to real data.
+Applied projects: apply classroom methods and Python/R tools to real data.

 Impactful themes: tackle hot topics in economics, finance, data science and AI.